UPDATE/WATCH NOW: Kenosha police seek two additional suspects who fled following crash with squad car, motorist Monday night; no serious injuries reported

-Kenosha police arrested two of four suspects following a pursuit that began as traffic stop on an alleged stolen vehicle and later resulted in crashes in two separate locations, that included a police squad car and another vehicle, respectively.
+Kenosha police arrested two of four suspects following a pursuit that began as a traffic stop on an alleged stolen vehicle and later resulted in crashes in two separate locations that included a police squad car and another vehicle.

 The incident began at 5:43 p.m. in the 7800 block of Sheridan Road with a traffic stop on the reported stolen vehicle, according to Capt.
 Patrick Patton, of the Kenosha Police Department.
 Earlier, police learned the vehicle was reported stolen from Racine, said Lt.
 Matthew Strelow.
 An officer located the vehicle and the pursuit ensued.
 A traffic crash involving the squad car and the suspect vehicle, a black BMW, then occurred at 50th Street and 28th Avenue, according to Strelow.